Jerome Epstein (director): Charlie Chaplin's assistant and collaborator

 Epstein began working as Charlie Chaplin's assistant in 1951, working on Chaplin's Limelight.
 A movie executive counselled Epstein not to take a credit on Limelight, made during the period in which Chaplin had become a target of McCarthyism.
-Chaplin was thereafter banned from reentry into the United States, and asked Epstein in 1952 to join him in Switzerland.
+Chaplin was thereafter banned from reentry into the United States unless he agreed to answer questions which he declined to do, and asked Epstein in 1952 to join him in Switzerland.
 Epstein would live in Europe for the rest of his life.

 In Europe, Epstein teamed up with Chaplin as an associate producer on A King in New York, shot in London.
 During production, Epstein and Chaplin visited the places where Chaplin grew up.
 Epstein was listed as Chaplin's assistant in the crew listing for The Chaplin Revue in 1959.

 Chaplin promoted Epstein to producer on A Countess from Hong Kong, the last film Chaplin directed.
 In 1968 and 1969, Epstein worked with Chaplin to produce the screenplay for The Freak, intended as a vehicle for Chaplin' daughter, Victoria.
 Epstein and Chaplin funded the prototype for the wings of Victoria's character, and Epstein worked with studios about casting and location scouting.
 The project was never made due to Chaplin's declining health.

 Sydney Chaplin appeared in three Epstein projects, including films Follow That Man, A Countess From Hong Kong, and The Adding Machine, and Broadway plays Bells are Ringing.